Mike maintains a diverse litigation and regulatory practice across a variety of environmental media.

 Mike's recent litigation/dispute resolution experience includes:

 - Representing a seller at mediation against the buyer’s breach of contract claims related to the facility’s compliance with Spill Prevention, Control, and Countermeasure (SPCC) regulations.

 Mike's recent regulatory experience includes:

-- Serving as a member of a team that assisted a major oilfield services company with Toxic Substances Control Act (TSCA) compliance audit; and
+- Serving as a member of a team that assisted a major oilfield services company with Toxic Substances Control Act (TSCA) compliance audit.

 - Counseling clients regarding compliance with Occupational Safety and Health Administration (OSHA) regulations with a focus on Process Safety Management.

-While at the University of Texas School of Law, Michael interned at the Texas Governor’s General Counsel Office and at the Travis County District Attorney’s Office.
+While at the University of Texas School of Law, Mike interned at the Texas Governor’s General Counsel Office and at the Travis County District Attorney’s Office.

-Before law school, Michael was a Teach for America Corps member in New York, where he taught sixth and seventh-grade social studies.
+Before law school, Mike was a Teach for America Corps member in New York, where he taught sixth and seventh-grade social studies.

 - University of Texas - Austin (B.S., 2006)